arnaud-lb/jQuery.event.queueHandler/README.markdown

 jQuery plugin to queue a function to be ran after the current event's handlers have been ran.

 ### API

-- event.queue(callback): queue a function to be ran after the current event's handlers have been ran
+- event.queueHandler(callback): queue a function to be ran after the current event's handlers have been ran

 ### Usecase